Demons, Imagination and Mental Illness

 In the latter half of the sixteenth century, and particularly in its final years, the University of Wittenberg witnessed a surge in disputations concerning ostensibly supernatural mental states, like lycanthropy, ecstasy, and witchcraft.
 In their analyses, contemporaries attributed such phenomena to the influence of demons, to a disorder of the imaginatio/phantasia, or a combination of both.

+In this context, the role of phantasia was repeatedly discussed at the medical faculty in Wittenberg.
 A pertinent quote from Daniel Sennert, who wrote in his Institutiones medicinae that mental illnesses were almost always accompanied by a disorder of phantasia, demonstrates the crucial importance ascribed to this concept.

 The reception of this concept was shaped by a multitude of factors, including Aristotle’s theory of the soul, the writings of Johann Weyer, who dismissed witchcraft as pure fantasy, and Protestant anatomy in Wittenberg, which had focused on the connection between body and soul since its founding by Philipp Melanchthon.